apiaryio/dredd/VirtualDevelopmentEnvironment.md

-## Virtual development environment
+# Virtual Development Environment

 It's recomended to use [Vagrant][] and [VirtualBox][] in order to achieve consistent development environment across all contributors.

-### Installation
+## Installation

-- Download and install latest [VirtualBox][]
+1. Download and install latest [VirtualBox][].
-- Download and install latest [Vagrant][]
+2. Download and install latest [Vagrant][].
-- Clone GitHub repo:
+3. Clone GitHub repo:

-    ```
+    ```shell
     $ git clone git@github.com:apiaryio/dredd.git
     $ cd dredd
     ```

-- Import the vagrant box:
+4. Import the Vagrant box:

-    ```
+    ```shell
     $ vagrant box add precise64 http://files.vagrantup.com/precise64.box
     ```

-- Start virtual development environment:
+5. Start virtual development environment:

-    ```
+    ```shell
     $ vagrant up
     ```

-Please notice that you may be promted to enter your root password due to exporting shared folder over NFS to the virtual machine.
+    > **Note:** You may be prompted to enter your root password due
+    > to exporting shared folder over NFS to the virtual machine.

-- SSH to the virtual development environment:
+6. SSH to the virtual development environment:

-    ```
+    ```shell
     $ vagrant ssh
     ```

-- You will find your project shared in `/vagrant` inside the virtual envinronment
+7. You will find your project shared in `/vagrant` inside the virtual environment:

-    ```
+    ```shell
     $ cd /vagrant
     ```

-- Use your favorite local editor in your local folder to edit the code and run tests in the virtual environment
+8. Use your favorite local editor in your local folder to edit the code and run tests in the virtual environment:

-    ```
+    ```shell
     $ npm install && npm test
     ```